staskobzar/opensips-mi/README.md

 *PARAMS* - connection parameters.
 Depends on interface.
 See below.

-This function will raise exceptions if there are parameters or environment errors.
+This function will raise exceptions if there are parameters' or environment errors.
 Function returns instance of one of the following classes:

 * Opensips::MI::Transport::Fifo